fast-wallet/fastwallet/README.md

 # fastwallet
 An instant HD bitcoin web wallet that runs in your browser.
+Serverless, nomadic, privacy-focused throwaway bitcoin wallet.
 Instantaneous use!
 No sign up, no wallet setup process or upfront back up.

 This is free and unencumbered software released into the public domain.